Yale University: Faculty, research, and intellectual traditions

 Yale's current faculty include 67 members of the National Academy of Sciences, 55 members of the National Academy of Medicine, 8 members of the National Academy of Engineering, and 187 members of the American Academy of Arts and Sciences.
 The college is, after normalization for institution size, the tenth-largest baccalaureate source of doctoral degree recipients in the United States, and the largest such source within the Ivy League.
 It also is a top 10 (ranked seventh) baccalaureate source (after normalization for the number of graduates) of some of the most notable scientists (Nobel, Fields, Turing prizes, or membership in National Academy of Sciences, National Academy of Engineering, or National Academy of Medicine).

 Yale's English and Comparative Literature departments were part of the New Criticism movement.
 Of the New Critics, Robert Penn Warren, W.K.
 Wimsatt, and Cleanth Brooks were all Yale faculty.
 Later, the Yale Comparative literature department became a center of American deconstruction.
 Jacques Derrida, the father of deconstruction, taught at the department of comparative literature from the late 1970s to mid-1980s.
 Several other Yale faculty members were also associated with deconstruction, forming the so-called "Yale School".
 These included Paul de Man who taught in the Departments of Comparative Literature and French, J. Hillis Miller, Geoffrey Hartman (both taught in the Departments of English and Comparative Literature), and Harold Bloom (English), whose theoretical position was always somewhat specific, and who ultimately took a very different path from the rest of this group.
 Yale's history department has also originated important intellectual trends.
 Historians C. Vann Woodward and David Brion Davis are credited with beginning in the 1960s and 1970s an important stream of southern historians; likewise, David Montgomery, a labor historian, advised many of the current generation of labor historians in the country.
 Yale's Music School and department fostered the growth of Music Theory in the latter half of the 20th century.
 The Journal of Music Theory was founded there in 1957; Allen Forte and David Lewin were influential teachers and scholars.

-Since the late 1960s, Yale produces social sciences and policy research through its Institution for Social and Policy Studies (ISPS).
+Since the late 1960s, Yale produces social sciences and policy research through its Yale Institution for Social and Policy Studies (ISPS).

 In addition to eminent faculty members, Yale research relies heavily on the presence of roughly 1200 Postdocs from various national and international origin working in the multiple laboratories in the sciences, social sciences, humanities, and professional schools of the university.
 The university progressively recognized this working force with the recent creation of the Office for Postdoctoral Affairs and the Yale Postdoctoral Association.